Venice with Kids

 That was almost seven years ago.

-Since we were going that far, seeing my husband's family was a mandatory part for me.
-Although they live in the more southern area of Italy, just outside of Naples, we made arrangements to meet in Tuscany at Borgo San Felice and spend a few days together.
+Since we were traveling that far and that close to his old home, seeing my husband's family was a mandatory part for me.
+Although they live in the more southern area of Italy, just outside of Naples, we made arrangements to meet in Tuscany at Borgo San Felice and spend a few days together rather than them making the long trip up north to Venice.
 I created a separate post for that part of the trip here since there are just too many pictures for one post!

 Since even before Totes was born, we would Skype, FaceTime or Facebook Video Chat with my husband's family in Italy almost every Sunday morning.
-His papa came out to visit when Totes turned one but his sister, in all this time, have never met my kids in person.
+My father-in-law came out to visit when Totes turned one but his sister, in all this time, has never met my kids in person.
 Family is so important to me and getting them all together was the best part of this trip!

 But first...
 Venice.